-The ratings agency said "we see an increasing risk that Portugal will not regain full capital market access early next year and that the Portuguese government will require a second official support programme after the current programme expires in June 2014."
+The ratings agency said: “We see an increasing risk that Portugal will not regain full capital market access early next year and that the Portuguese government will require a second official support programme after the current programme expires in June 2014.”

-Portugal's long-term borrowing costs have risen to levels near which it was forced to seek international aid two years ago, adding to concerns whether it will be able to borrow affordably on the market by next year.
+Portugal’s long-term borrowing costs have risen to levels near which it was forced to seek international aid two years ago, adding to concerns over whether it will be able to borrow affordably on the market by next year.

 The yield on Portuguese government 10-year bonds stood at 7.18 percent in secondary trading on Wednesday.

-A Portuguese government official signalled earlier this week the country wants to negotiate a precautionary lending programme when the current bailout expires.
+A Portuguese government official signalled earlier this week that the country wants to negotiate a precautionary lending programme when the current bailout expires.

 S&P said Portugal’s creditworthiness appears to “increasingly depend on the support and flexibility of its official creditors.”